by Joanie Eppinga

 “It’s so quiet here!” said Janee Greenidge '19, a legal studies major, when she arrived at Nazareth last year.
 For Greenidge and other students in the College’s Young Scholars Program, transitioning from the inner city to a small, tree-filled campus can be surprising—but usually in a good way.

 The Young Scholars Program, begun in 2014, recruits academically talented students from high-achieving secondary schools in metropolitan areas.
-Ongoing relationships with teachers, administrators, and parents from partnership schools help convey the value of an academic, social, and cultural experience at Nazareth.
+Ongoing relationships with teachers, administrators, and parents help convey the value of an academic, social, and cultural experience at Nazareth.
 The students, who tend to focus on science, math, or business-related majors, receive financial, emotional, and practical support.